 Your child will go to the operating room and have general anesthesia for the procedure.
-This operation takes approximately 1-2 hours.
+This operation takes approximately one hour.
+You will be given a pager to notify you when the surgery is done.
 You can wait in the 2nd floor Surgical waiting room.
 After the surgery, your child will recover in the recovery room for about an hour.
 The doctor will speak with you after the surgery, prior to leaving the recovery room.
 Your child will then go to a day surgical hospital room until they fully wake up and drinks well.
-You will be discharged the same day.
+You will be discharged later the same day.